Skip to main content

 Daytime Guests: 7 am - 12 am

-The Guest will need to complete the following steps to obtain their guest pass:
+Complete the following steps to obtain a guest pass:

 2. Upon arrival, the visitor and the host must check in at the front desk with the approved guest pass.
 The host must log-in via myHousing.oswego.edu and follow prompts for a daytime guest visitor pass.